garjitech/rn-interview-homework/README.md

 The goal of the developer exercise is to take a quick dive into a React Native + Expo project and build a two screen contact manager app.
 Left Field Labs will be evaluating the code and will schedule a walkthrough call with the developer candidate to discuss design choices.

 ## Timelines and Contact
 Expected time of completion is around 2-4 hours of development, fitting the minimum requirements.
-If there are any questions or troubles, developer candidates may reach out to Matt S, matt@leftfieldlabs.com to get assistance.
+If there are any questions or troubles, developer candidates may reach out to Garrett Wolf, garrett@offerpad.com to get assistance.

 ## Setup and Running
 We have spun up a basic Expo (http://expo.io) app, which is a very handy toolset built on top of React Native.
 You can write your entire app as you would with any React Native - Expo adds more tooling around native features and plugins as well as a great build system.